If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 In other words, don't just follow a trend because it's getting a lot of likes or shares; make sure it's genuinely good for your health before you decide to try it.

-If you are here, you have probably come across the ice hack diet for weight loss.
+If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 You may have seen the short videos on TikTok of people drinking ice water and claiming they lost weight because of it.